RobBatchCoder/Manzuko-restaurant/README.md

 and improves usability.
 * The gallery page main secttion contains 9 high quality images.
 These images exist within the bootstrap column structure and are adjust their position and size responsivly to the device being used.

+## 5. Surface
+The top level design remains consistant across all pages.
+Borders, margins and colors follow a consistent theme which allows all elements to appear as they belong together.
+* The colour Coral is used throughout the project as it represents the seafood element and remains sutle meeting the requirements of the project.
+The colour Eggshell contrasts well with coral and is used throughout the project also.
+Metallic Blue Seaweed is used sparingly to continue the seafood theme.
+* To create an elegant and well balanced site, white spacing between elements is used frequently throughout the site.
+* An importance is placed on the asthetics of the site so the selection of appropriate images was a top priority.
+High quality, colourful and contrasting images are used throughout.

 ## 5. Wireframe
 The planning stage of this project included creating a wireframe in Figma.
 This allowed the number of pages, content required and